What is disaster recovery (DR)?

-- Hot site: A fully functional data center with hardware and software, personnel and customer data, which is typically staffed around the clock and operationally ready in the event of a disaster.
+- Hot site.
+A fully functional data center with hardware and software, personnel, and customer data, which is typically staffed around the clock and operationally ready in the event of a disaster.

-- Warm site: An equipped data center that doesn't have customer data; an organization can install additional equipment and introduce customer data following a disaster.
+- Warm site.
+An equipped data center that doesn't have customer data.
+An organization can install additional equipment and introduce customer data following a disaster.

-- Cold site: Has infrastructure to support IT systems and data, but no technology until an organization activates DR plans and installs equipment; they are sometimes used to supplement hot and warm sites during a long-term disaster.
+- Cold site.
+Has infrastructure to support IT systems and data, but no technology until an organization activates DR plans and installs equipment.
+They are sometimes used to supplement hot and warm sites during a long-term disaster.

 Disaster recovery tiers

-In addition to choosing the most appropriate DR site, it may be helpful for organizations to consult the tiers of disaster recovery identified by the Share Technical Steering Committee and IBM in the 1980s.
+In addition to choosing the most appropriate DR site, it can be helpful for organizations to consult the tiers of disaster recovery identified by the Share Technical Steering Committee and IBM in the 1980s.
 The tiers feature a variety of recovery options organizations can use as a blueprint to help determine the best DR approach depending on their business needs.

 Types of disaster recovery